10+ Best Static Site Generators to Create Web Pages for Free

 Static Websites

 A static website consists of a set number of pre-made files saved on a web server.
-These files are written in HTML, CSS, and JavaScript, known as “client-side” languages because they run in the user’s web browser.
+These files are written in HTML, CSS, and JavaScript, which are known as “client-side” languages because they run within the user’s web browser.

 When a user asks for a specific page using a URL, the server sends back the HTML file associated with that URL, along with any related CSS and JavaScript files.